-The following statement is made with a view to clarify responsibilities of management and Board of Directors in relation to the interim condensed consolidated financial statements of the KSG AGRO S.A. and its subsidiaries (further - the Group).
+The following statement is made with a view to clarify responsibilities of management and Board of Directors in relation to the interim condensed consolidated financial statements of KSG Agro S.A. and its subsidiaries (together the "Group").

-The Board of Directors and the Group's management are responsible for the preparation of the interim condensed consolidated financial statements of the Group as of 30 June 2018 and for the six months then ended in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union.
+The Board of Directors and the Group's management are responsible for the preparation of the interim condensed consolidated financial statements of the Group as of 30 June 2019 and for the six months then ended in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union.